strategineer/personal-website/content/books/2024-04-11/index.md

 title: A Desolation Called Peace
 ---

-In working through my thoughts after reading this trashfire of a novel book, I wrote five first drafts of a review.
+In working through my thoughts after reading this trashfire of a novel, I wrote five first drafts of a review.
 They're incomplete but I'm posting them here mostly un-edited (just some typo fixes) for posterity.
 They're either too incomplete, too snarky, too snooty or too mean-spirited to post on Goodreads.